Quit and relaunch Wispr Flow

 Right-click each entry and select End task.

 Dictate a short phrase.
 If text appears, Flow restarted successfully.
-If Flow still does not work, check Task Manager again to verify all Wispr processes have ended — helper processes may persist after an unclean shutdown.
+If not, check Task Manager again to verify all Wispr processes have ended — helper processes may persist after an unclean shutdown.

 iOS